kgrid-objects/example-collection/readme.md

 ## Example Knowledge Objects
  * [Hello World](hello-world) - Simple KO designed as a starting point.
 Demostrates a project structure the includes unit testing and scripts to package the KO deposit.
- * [BMI Calaculator](ri-bmicalc) -  Simple KO designed to caluclate BMI based on height and weight.
+ * [BMI Calculator](ri-bmicalc) -  Simple KO designed to calculate BMI based on height and weight.
 Demostrates passing mulitple attributes.
  * [Minimum Viable](mvo-kgrid) -  Simple KO designed demostrate the smallest amount of information needed to get KO

 ## List of other awesome KGrid Knowledge Object projects